Rblock919/delicious-recipe-app-api/README.md

-## This is a repository for my personal recipe reading and displaying delicious recipes.
+## This is a repository for my personal delicious recipe reading and displaying app.